Skip to main content

 2. Have it load the Bambuser JavaScript library

-3. Place a <bam-playlist> on the page
+3. Place a Shoppable Videos web component on the page

 4. Configure a set of videos to display in the playlist on that page